privacy-scaling-explorations/zk-eigentrust/client/README.md

   - `--to`: Specify the attested address.
   - `--score`: Specify the given score (between 0 and 255).
   - `--message`: Specify an optional 32-byte message in hexadecimal format.
 - `bandada`: The `bandada` command is used to manage groups using the Bandada API.
-This command is typically run after the `scores` command.
+It would either add or remove existing participants in the set, so the `scores` command has to be run before.
 Requires the following options:
   - `--action (add | remove)`: Defines the action to perform.
 You can either `add` or `remove` existing set members from the group.
   - `--id`: This option specifies the Bandada group ID.
 It should be created beforehand through the Bandada dashboard.
 - `compile`: Compiles all the `.sol` and `.yul` contracts available in the `data` folder.
 For `.sol` contracts, it generates an ABI JSON file and a Rust binding file.
 For `.yul` smart contracts, it compiles Yul code into binary.